 Expect anxiety.
 As is often reported in the PBL literature, students reported that they wanted more concrete answers and structure than could be provided with a PBL approach and this ambiguity caused anxiety.
 They often wanted to know whether something was “right” or “wrong.”
 Feelings of frustration and uncertainty escalated as they confronted roadblocks in their planning, but these would subside as clarity was achieved.
 It became clear to students that the task of the instructors was to provide appropriate support as anxiety was encountered, with the full awareness that fears could not be completely alleviated; that was the students’ work.
 Providing the opportunity to struggle with the implications of their business plans allowed students to overcome self-doubts as they owned their decisions; this appeared to increase self-efficacy and optimism in the development of the business plan.
 Students overcame challenges they previously thought were implausible.
 As one student recalled, “I didn’t think I would have a final business plan at the end of the class, and I did.”

 You can’t teach someone to have a good idea.
 Students had to labor with their ideas to reach their own conviction about the feasibility of the clinical practice they hoped to create.
 Therefore, the instructors’ evaluation of student ideas as solid or weak proved less important than the students’ exertion through the steps of developing the business plan.
 Students had to reach clarity for themselves and this did not appear to come from the instructors.
-As one student said,
+One student said:

 When a person is developing a plan, it’s their baby and they get really invested in it and you better not criticize the baby…but you need that [criticism], you need a fresh set of eyes to look at it and say, “Did you think about that?
 You know, that won’t work.”
 And they might be wrong.
 It’s okay.
 If they’re bringing it to your attention, then that’s really good.